Integration Guide

 Audio Management

-When a user is in a Watch Party call, the host app should lower stream playback volume (audio ducking).
+The host app should implement audio ducking to lower stream playback volume during calls.
 See the Audio Management Guide for implementation details.

 Push Notifications with Deep Linking

 The SDK supports push notifications using Firebase Messaging Service.
 See the Push Notifications Guide for setup instructions.
-Then review the Deep Linking Guide to enable deep linking into the StreamLayer overlay.
+Then review the Deep Linking Guide to route users directly to the StreamLayer Element.